The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 \emph{\bf \object{BAT99\,71}} was detected by FMG03 to be a binary on the basis of the system's large RV variations and was classified as WN4 + O8, later revised to WN3+abs by \citet{Neugent2018}.
 While a spectroscopic period of $P = 2.3\,$d was originally found, a very faint eclipse is visible in their photometric dataset when folding the data with a $P = 5.2\,$d period.
 This period was shown by FMG03 to be consistent with the RV variability as well, and therefore likely represents the true period of the system (see discussion in FMG03).

 In our study, we derive a higher temperature for the secondary than expected for an O8 star, owing to the absence of several weak He\,{\sc i} absorption lines.
 A classification of the model spectrum implies an O6.5~V star.
-The light ratio can only be roughly constrained based on the overall strength of the features of the companion.
-The temperature derived in this study for the WR companion is significantly higher than derived by H14, which is likely a consequence of accounting for the binary nature of the system in this study.
-Likewise, with the O6.5~V component contributing $\approx80\%$ in the optical, the luminosity derived for the WR star is $0.6\,$dex smaller than derived by H14.
+The light ratio can only be roughly constrained based on the overall strength of the companion's features.
+The temperature derived here for the WR companion is significantly higher than derived by H14, which is likely a consequence of accounting for the binary nature of the system in this study.
+Likewise, with the O6.5~V component contributing $\approx80\%$ in the optical, the luminosity derived here for the WR star is $0.6\,$dex smaller than derived by H14.
 We confirm that the WR primary is hydrogen free.

-As for BAT99\,64, both the binary channel and the CHE channel for the primary yield statistically acceptable results (Fig.\,\ref{fig:BAT71hrd}).
-From our results, we concluded that the primary is either a w-WR star or a wb-WR star.
+As for BAT99\,64, both the binary channel as well as the CHE channel for the primary yield statistically acceptable results (Fig.\,\ref{fig:BAT71hrd}).
+From our results, we conclude that the primary is either a w-WR star or a wb-WR star.

 \emph{\bf \object{BAT99\,72}} was suggested to be a medium-period ($P \approx 100-1000\,$d) binary by FMG03, who designated it as a WN4h+O3: binary on the basis of absorption features they detected in their dataset.
 The optical spectra at hand are indeed suggestive of absorption features, but it is hard to tell whether they belong to the WR star itself or to a companion.
-No He\,{\sc i} features can be seen, which immediately implies that the putative companion must be of an early type.
+No He\,{\sc i} features can be seen, which immediately implies that the putative companion must be of an early-type.
 It is not obvious that the WR component suffers from line dilution: some putatively single WN4h stars (e.g., \object{BAT99\,25}) show comparable line strengths, while others (e.g., \object{BAT99\,40}) may suggest some dilution.

 With our data, we cannot discern between the quality of fit when including a model spectrum for an O3~V star.
 However, when accounting for binarity, the resulting luminosities of both components end up being very low, ${\approx}5.1\,$dex for both.
 This is especially puzzling for an O3~V star, which is expected to be significantly more luminous.
-Moreover, this makes the WR component in BAT99\,72 the least luminous WR star in our sample.
+Moreover, this makes the WR component in BAT99\,72 the least-luminous WR star in our sample.
 While this could make it a promising candidate for a WR star stripped in a binary, we warn that these results should be taken with caution and verified in future work.

 \emph{\bf \object{BAT99\,77}} was classified as WN7ha by S08, who detected a clear periodic RV variability with $P = 3.0\,$d.
 The system is found in a very crowded region containing several massive stars, causing a strong contamination of several IUE datasets, as well as photometric data.
 Unlike H14, in this study we chose archival IUE spectra and photometry that correspond to the lowest flux level measured.
 This yields much more realistic parameters for the WR star.